Update: Added instructions for VS2015 (2016-07-16)

 Set to reload files in Visual Studio automatically.
 Click on main menu ‘TOOLS’ -> ‘Options…’ and check

-Auto-load changes, if saved
+Auto-load changes, if savedon the Environment/Document sheet:\

 -